Aloha, Amazon Seller!

 Sponsored Brand ads, also known as headline search ads, give sellers the opportunity to place their own customer headlines, logos, and landing pages in the ad.
 This type of ad allows to advertise a variety of items and showcase complementary products.
-Also, you can attract customer’s attention to the items they are not exactly looking for.
+Also, you can attract customers’ attention to the items they are not exactly looking for.

 Sponsored Brand Ads are a great option to use multiple places to attract shoppers’ attention, including promo videos.

-To create a Sponsored Brand ad campaign, navigate to the Campaign Manager in your Seller Central, click on Create campaign and select a type of campaign - Sponsored Brands.
+To create a Sponsored Brand ad campaign, navigate to the Campaign Manager in your Seller Central, click Create campaign and select a type of campaign - Sponsored Brands.
 Enter your campaign name, its details, and the brand name.
 You can choose from a Product collection, Store spotlight, or Video ad.
-You will need to add at least three products in a brand.
+You will need to add at least three products to a brand.

 Sponsored Display Ads

 Sponsored Display ads are often shown next to the “Add to cart” button.